 What Goes Into making this Lao papaya salad?

 These are the main ingredients in Lao papaya salad.
-You can mix and match these items and play around with the portions as needed.
+Mix and match these items and play around with the portions as needed.

 - Green papaya salad.
 Use only unripe green papaya for this.
 Never use ripe or orange papaya.
 The flavors and crunchy texture will not be there.